jayantijaya/Metagenomics-NGS-data-analysis/README.md

 # Metagenome Pipeline

 ## Overview
 This is a fully reproducible metagenome analysis pipeline.
-It automates steps from quality control of raw sequencing reads to taxonomic binning using shell scripts.
+It automates steps from quality control of raw sequencing reads to taxonomic binning using shell script.

 The pipeline performs the following steps:
 1. Quality control using **FastQC**